Why do I have so many cards traveling to the same country?

 Postcrossing allows repetitions to happen more frequently to members who are sending larger amounts of postcards at the same time, while being less common for those who can send less.
 Since those who can send more have (by consequence) a wider variety of different countries than the rest, we feel this is fairer to all.

-If Postcrossing would prevent any repetitions from happening, members in very active countries would be unable to receive the amount of postcards they were due — they would be sending, but not receiving!
+If Postcrossing prevented any repetitions from happening, members in very active countries would be unable to receive the amount of postcards they were due — they would be sending, but not receiving!
 So repetitions are a requirement to keep the number of postcards sent and received in each country as balanced as possible.

 Lastly, note that the amount of repetitions can and does change over time.
 Postcrossing dynamically adapts to the balance of each country at any given moment, and this is why you sometimes might see more or less repetitions.